 Gender-diverse patients will find expert providers and the latest therapies for hair removal, voice and communication therapy, and fertility at OHSU.
 We offer:

-Vocal surgery: See our page on feminizing surgical options to learn more about this option.
+Vocal surgery: Learn about this option.
 We recommend vocal surgery only after voice therapy.

 We offer experience, expertise and the latest equipment.